-Beginning as early as September, the Orangetown Highway Department begins preparing for the winter months ahead by reviewing snow removal routes and servicing equipment.
+Beginning as early as September, the Orangetown Highway Department begins preparing for the winter months ahead by providing operator training, reviewing snow removal routes and servicing equipment.
 Preparation and servicing of equipment for the upcoming winter continues through November while Highway Department crews expedite the pickup of loose leaves from the residential areas of the Town.
 November is an extremely critical time, as the equipment used for snow removal operations is used for the removal of loose leaves, and our focus can change at very short notice.

-The Highway Department's salt storage facility is stockpiled with 3,000 tons of salt while 2,500 gallons of enviro-brine is contained in one storage tank and 22,500 gallons of liquid salt brine is contained in six storage tanks.
-In order to be properly prepared for inclement weather during the snow season, the Highway Department continually monitors daily weather conditions via satellite and receives daily weather reports from local weather sources and the National Weather Service.
+The Highway Department's salt storage facility is stockpiled with 3,000 tons of salt while 7,500 gallons of enviro-brine is contained in two storage tanks and 20,000 gallons of liquid salt brine is contained in four storage tanks.
+In order to be properly prepared for inclement weather during the snow season, the Highway Department continually monitors daily weather conditions, via satellite, and receives daily weather reports from local weather sources and the National Weather Service.

 Monitoring weather reports assists the Highway Department utilize the state of the art process of applying a salt brine to pre-wet the road surface in anticipation of a snow storm.
 This salt brine is the mixture of water with granular sodium chloride.
-Salt brine allows us to be proactive as it jump starts the melting process, thus speeding up the melting action.
+Salt brine allows us to be proactive as it jump-starts the melting process, thus speeding up the melting action.